 The course introduces coding and reporting diagnostic and therapeutic procedures in the ambulatory care setting.
 Students will learn to read and interpret ambulatory health care documentation to code services and procedures using Current Procedural Terminology (CPT) nomenclature.
 Students will code from workbooks, and non-acute care cases using CPT.
 Students will operate encoder and Ambulatory Payment Classification (APC) grouper software programs in the lab.
 Class meets 3 lecture hours per week, and 2 lab hours.
-Prerequisites: Completion of HITT 101 with a grade of C or better.
+Prerequisites: Completion of HITT101 with a grade of C or better.
+Completion of or concurrent enrollment in HITT115.
 Notes: The expanded version of objectives is available from the HITT director.
 This course is not available for web registration.
 [C]